dheerajsinghnagdali/blend-metrics-getting-started/README.md

-## This a guide for getting started with Blend Metrics' UI and icon libraries
+## This is a guide for getting started with Blend Metrics' UI and icon libraries

 ### We are using Typescript and Next.js, so we require you to use both.